williamx98/technical_interview_questions_solutions/Arrays/Groups of Special-Equivalent Strings.md

 ##### Constraints:

 ### Explanation:
-TLDR: isolate the even and odd indices.
-Then sort each sub group of the word. combine them into one big identity.
-Add them to set.
+TLDR: For every single word in the list, isolate the even letters then the odd letters.
+Sort both lists alone then combine them into a single key separated by a space.
+Store the keys into the answer set.

 ### Notes: